makersacademy/rps-challenge/README.md

 - I began by creating additional user stories (see above) for the features I wanted my RPS game to have

-- I then worked through the stories, creating feature tests for each one
+- I then worked through the stories, creating feature tests for each one, ensuring I used TDD to write my code

 - I tried to follow Separation of Concerns as much as possible, which led me to create separate classes for Game, Player and Computer